E1Bos/VALocker/README.md

 </div>
 <br>

-VALocker is a program written in Python that allows you to automatically lock any VALORANT agent quickly and reliably.
-It helps you secure your favorite agent during the agent selection phase, saving you time and ensuring you don't miss out on playing your preferred character.
+VALocker is a program written in Python that automatically locks any VALORANT agent quickly and reliably.
+It helps you secure your favorite agent, saving you time, effort, and ensuring you don't miss out on playing who you want to play.

-**Regarding Updates**: Don't expect many updates to VALocker in the coming months.
-I am now studying full-time at university and don't know if I will have the time to play Valorant or/and work on VALocker.
-I intend to release VALocker V2 soon, with a more intuitive GUI, an easier-to-maintain file structure, auto-update capability, and the ability to play on other window resolutions.

 📋 **Changelog:** For a detailed list of changes, improvements, and bug fixes, refer to the [Changelog](changelog.md) file.